onceCWJ/FCDNet/README.md

 python train.py --dataset_dir=data/PEMS08
 ```
 ## Acknowledge
-The code copyright belongs to the author of the paper
+The code copyright belongs to the authors of the paper